How Are Clinical Trials Conducted?

-Clinical trials are carefully performed in human volunteers to learn more about the impact of a particular intervention or treatment.
-Such trials seek to have a better understanding of how a medical intervention works, its effectiveness in comparison to other alternatives if there are any side effects, and how it improves the quality of life.
+Clinical trials are carefully performed with volunteers to learn more about the impact of a particular intervention or treatment.
+Such trials seek to have a better understanding of how a medical intervention works, its effectiveness in comparison to other alternatives and how it may improve quality of life.
 There are many dimensions of clinical trials to explore.
-So you should keep reading to discover more about how clinical trials are conducted.

 Who Runs a Clinical Trial?